Phantas0s/devdash/README.md

 # Bugs and Ideas

 I would be happy to read about new ideas and to fix bugs.
-Simply open an issue!
+Opening an issue is the way to go.

 # Contribute

 First of all, thanks a lot if you want to contribute to DevDash!

-If you want to implement a new feature, let's speak about it first to decide if it fits DevDash scope.
+If you want to implement a new feature, let's speak about it first and decide if it fits DevDash scope.

 # Making Of